Venezuela frees musician jailed after blasting government

-CARACAS, Venezuela (AP) — Authorities in Venezuela have released from prison a young musician who was jailed six weeks ago after taking to social media to vent her frustration against President Nicolás Maduro’s government
+CARACAS, Venezuela (AP) — Authorities in Venezuela on Tuesday released from prison a young musician who was jailed six weeks ago after taking to social media to vent her frustration against President Nicolás Maduro’s government

 Karen Palacios blasted the government in a message that went viral after losing her job as top clarinetist in the National Philharmonic.
 Her mother says a week later two strangers appeared at their home saying the 25-year-old was needed for an interview at the presidential palace.